Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 For this set of methods, the encoding is JSON and no compression or payload chunking mechanism is applied in order to ensure the backwards compatibility with the 2.5.x version of OPC Publisher module.

+**Limitations:**
+ - Continuation points for GetConfiguredEndpoints and GetConfiguredNodesOnEndpoint are not available in 2.8.2

-## Direct Methods of version 2.5.x
+### Direct Methods of version 2.5.x

 The following  table describes the direct methods which were available in OPC Publisher 2.5.x with request and response.